-I was asked by several of my students to write about the GPT chat, yet I kept delaying it.
+I was asked by several of my students to write about the ChatGPT, yet I kept delaying it.
 The reason is very simple.
 I have so many conflicting feelings, that I did not know where to begin.
 Let us start with a simple idea of the “uncanny valley”.

 When I say “creepy” I refer to evolutionary mechanisms all of us have.
 We are naturally uncomfortable with mimicry.
 This is a survival instinct from our ancestors and poisonous creatures deep in the jungles we can easily imagine.
 If we see, hear or read something and we understand that it is not honest and genuine, we get instinctive rejection.